zeynabmvs/acme_landing/README.md

 Explore the live demo here: [Acme Co.
 Landing Page on GitHub Pages](https://zeynabmvs.github.io/acme_landing/)

+## Design Credit

+The design for this project is sourced from the Figma Community.
+You can find the original design here: [Figma Design Link](https://www.figma.com/community/file/1198413387972983198)

 ## Future Enhancements

 - Add more sections (e.g., testimonials, pricing plans, or a blog section).